BSkura98/RankingMaker/README.md

 * MySQL

 ## Features
+* Create group of rankings
 * Add a new ranking
 * Add items to ranking
 * Change position of items in ranking
 * Save ranking in the database
+* Statistics for items

 To-do list:
+* Add renaming items and rankings
-* Create group of rankings
+* Fix deleting rankings
-* Statistics for items
+* More statistics for items
-* Delete items
+* Improve charts

 ## Status
 Project is _in progress_